-I’ve had the great pleasure to learn my body’s natural language over the more than twenty years of practicing and teaching Pilates and movement, the last 15 while running a small business in Tucson.
+I’ve had the great pleasure to learn my body’s natural language over more than twenty six of practicing and teaching Pilates and movement, the last 19 while running a small boutique studio here in Tucson.

 The human body is a terrific teacher.
 It is also a miraculous, complex mystery that most of us know very little about.
 In a world focused on external results and mind identification, it’s important to stop the mind, and find moments of stillness.
 Trust your body’s wisdom.
 “Thinking it through” or strong determination on their own cannot force this knowledge of wisdom from the body.
 It must be experienced through a connection to stillness and internal energy.